 Head of Department: Mrs K O'Hare

+GCSE option Yes, optional

-A level option Yes, plus A Level in Photography
+A level option Yes, plus A Level in Photograph

 Pupils are introduced to the visual elements that form the foundation of all artwork.
 Two projects are delivered throughout the year, with visual elements taught in a structured way to help pupils develop their subject-specific vocabulary and understand the 'building blocks' of art.